JabRef/jabref/README.md

 On Mac OS X you should include the targets osx and osxjar, making the correct command `gradlew generateSource antTargets.compile antTargets.unjarlib antTargets.osx antTargets.jars antTargets.osxjar`.
-After the build is finished, you will find the OS X application `JabRef.app` in the `build/lib` directory along with the executable jar.
+After the build is finished, you will find the OS X application `JabRef.app` in the `buildant/lib` directory along with the executable jar.

+### Releasing on Windows

+Run `gradlew antTargets.release`

+All binaries (including OSX) and the installer are generated in the directory `buildant/lib`.